HongjunYun/HongjunYun.github.io/src/content/blog/03-UW__First_Year/index.md

 For my second application cycle, I got a few interviews in the first round.
 One of them was **OpenText**.

 At this point, I wasn't paying attention to "PR/Citizenship only" requirements and applied to everything.
-The OpenText interview was going super well—until they asked if I had a PR (Permanent Residency).

-The interview crashed and burned from there, which was not a pleasant experience.
+The OpenText interview was going super well—until they asked if I had a PR.
+I didn't.
+The interview crashed and burned right there, which was a deeply unpleasant wake-up call.

+After that, my WaterlooWorks strategy completely changed.
+I didn't even trust the built-in filters.
+Instead, I started aggressively hitting **`Cmd + F` on Safari** to manually scan every job description and weed out postings that required PR, Citizenship, or Canadian government-subsidized positions (like SWPP).

 Fortunately, in the second round, I got another interview, and they offered me good money.
-I got the job, but it meant I had to move to **Ottawa** for the next term.
+I got the job, but it meant I had to pack my bags and move to **Ottawa** for the next term.

 ---

-Overall, my first 12 months were full of unexpected failures and random disasters.
-But I survived, secured solid co-ops, and figured out what I actually like doing.
+Looking back, the kid who was stressing out over a lack of AC in 1A is very different from the one moving to Ottawa now.
+My first year was full of unexpected failures, almost-blank exam papers, and random disasters.
+But I survived, secured solid co-ops, figured out how to study my own way, and ultimately found what I actually like doing.

+Bring on Year 2.